Giratena/Succubus-Senki-Translation-Project/README.md

 # Succubus-Senki-Translation
 IMPORTANT NOTE: You cannot patch the game with these files.
-The game comes with the most up to date version on Dlsite!
+The most recent patch can be found whenever the game is updated on Dlsite.

 This is the translation script for Succubus Senki.
 I translate the script and send it to the developer who patches them into the game!